 We help people who have been injured through no fault of their own.
-Whether your injury happened on the job, because of a crash or due to fall, our Atlanta personal injury lawyers can help.
+Whether your injury happened on the job, because of a crash, or due to a fall, our Atlanta personal injury lawyers can help.

 Our workers’ compensation and car accident attorneys can help you find local physicians and physical therapists to treat your shoulder injury.
 While you heal, our team acts as a buffer between you and the insurance company.